-Such automation projects bring an impressively fast ROI because of the reduced manual labor, better staff productivity, optimized handling and picking cost, and minimized human errors.
+Such automation projects bring an impressively fast ROI because of the reduced manual labor, better staff productivity, optimized handling, and picking costs, and minimized human errors.

-Robots, IoT, Smart machines, and software applications can make a massive difference to the efficiency of a warehouse, resulting in lower costs.
+Robots, IoT, Smart machines, and software applications can make a massive difference in the efficiency of a warehouse, resulting in lower costs.